breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

     done(null, false, {message: "Your login details are not valid.
 Please try again."})
     ```

-This activates the failure redirect in passport.authenticate(), leading the user to a new webpage.
+This activates the failure redirect in passport.authenticate(), leading the user to a new webpage with an error.
 As well, if failure redirect is true, the message "Your login details are not valid.
 Please try again." will be saved in req.session.messages.

 ## Verify Successful Authentication